UPSC IFS Exam Eligibility:

 (b).
 Age relaxable for OBC candidates – 3 years

 (c).
-Age relaxable for 3 years in case of defense services personnel disabled in operations during hostilities with any foreign country or disturbed area.
+Age relaxable for 3 years in case of defence services personnel disabled in operations during hostilities with any foreign country or disturbed area.

 (d).
-5 years Age relaxable for Ex-servicemen including commissioned officers and ECOs/ SSCOs who have completed an initial period of an assignment of 5 years military service (As the date given in advt)
+5 years Age relax able for Ex-service men including commissioned officers and ECOs/ SSCOs who have completed an initial period of a assignment of 5 years military service (As the date given in advt)

 (e).
 5 years age relaxable in the case of ECOs/ SSCOs who have completed an initial period of assignment of 5 years of military service.
 (As the date given based in advt).

 (f).
-10 years Age relaxation for blind, deaf, deaf, mute, and orthopedically handicapped candidates.
+10 years Age relaxation for blind, deaf, deaf, mute and orthopaedically handicapped candidates.

 (g).
-5 years age relaxable if a candidate had ordinarily been domiciled in the state of Jammu & Kashmir during the period from the 1st January (As the date given based on Advt).
+5 years age relaxable if a candidate had ordinary been domiciled in the state of Jammu & Kashmir during the period from the 1st January (As the date given based on Advt).

 Number of Attempts:

 Every candidate appearing at the Examination, who is otherwise eligible, shall be permitted six attempts at the examination.
-Provided that this restriction on the number of attempts will not apply in the case of scheduled caste and scheduled tribes candidates who are otherwise eligible.
-A number of attempts permissible to candidates belonging to Other Backward Classes, who are otherwise eligible, shall be nine.
+Provided that this restriction on the number of attempts will not apply in case of scheduled caste and scheduled tribes candidates who are otherwise eligible.
+Number of attempts permissible to candidates belonging to Other Backward Classes, who are otherwise eligible, shall be nine.